-Even though COVID-19 has muddied the recruiting waters this year, you can bet that college coaches are looking for the same things, even if they’ve been forced to evaluate and find them through different channels.
+Even though COVID-19 has muddied the recruiting waters the last two years, you can bet that college coaches are looking for the same things, even if they’ve been forced to evaluate and find them through different channels.
 Below, we discuss 4 lessons we think recruits can take away from the surveys and our recent conversations with college coaches.

 Non-Physical Attributes Finish at the Top